kazisean/wonderland/content/posts/cs.md

 A funtion - is a collection of commands and data. <br>
 OOP -  is a collecton of funtions and data.

 In short OOP can contain mutiple funtions within a class.
-This causes the program to run more smoothly, with less life of codes and can be updated very easily.
+This causes the program to run more smoothly, with less line of codes and can be updated very easily.

 ### <center>Classes, Properties & Instances</center>